 Consider offering memberships with different tiers, each offering benefits and privileges to inspire more people to sign up.
 This can start with access to a members-only newsletter or a digital or printed thank you card, then increase to exclusive merch and VIP event passes.

-Nobody will join your program unless you’re giving something of value or exclusive.
-For instance, if you’re hosting an event, offer members the option to register for events early and reserve seats.
+Nobody will join your program unless you're giving something of value or exclusive.
+For instance, if you're hosting an event, offer members the option to register for events early and reserve seats.
+You can reach out to your sponsors and see if they'd be open to providing a membership discount program on their products and services.

 You'll have to set the right price for your membership fees; otherwise, people won't sign up.
 Consider the end goal of your membership revenue, the benefits offered, and the number of people you want to join.
 Set a fee that's profitable for your organization and reasonable for your supporters.